Sell your home in record time with these simple tips.

 Instead of taking out a loan, why not stop buying stuff you don’t need or take a second job?
-Why not save a $1,000 emergency fund?
-Why not just flat-out get out of debt?
+Make an effort to save a $1,000 emergency fund.
+Then, work hard to just flat-out get out of debt.

 The first step is to decide right now that you won’t take out another payday loan.
 If you don’t change, they’ll just keep taunting you with more "free money."

 The cost of taking out a payday loan is much more than just a ridiculous interest rate.
 They prevent you from winning with money in the long-term.